catseye/ellsync/README.md

     ellsync router.json list

-Also, since the contents of the canonical and the cache normally have the same directory structure, ellsync allows a subdirectory of a stream to be synced:
+Also, since the contents of the canonical and the cache normally have the same directory structure, ellsync allows specifying that only a subdirectory of a stream is to be synced:

     ellsync router.json /home/user/art/painting/ /media/user/External1/art/painting/

-This is of course as long as it is the same subdirectory.
+This is of course allowed only as long as it is the same subdirectory.
 This will fail:

     ellsync router.json /home/user/art/painting/ /media/user/External1/art/sculpture/